Aspose/releases.aspose.com/content/en/slides/net/release-notes/2025/aspose-slides-for-net-25-3-release-notes.md

 ### Added New Methods: IImage.Save

 Two new methods have been added to the `IImage` interface:
- * Save(string filename, ImageFormat format, int quality)
+ * `Save(string filename, ImageFormat format, int quality)`
- * Save(Stream stream, ImageFormat format, int quality)
+ * `Save(Stream stream, ImageFormat format, int quality)`

-These methods have an additional `quality` parameter, which accepts values from 0 to 100 and allows controlling the quality of the saved image.
-This parameter only affects saving in the JPEG format."
+These methods have an additional `quality` parameter, which accepts values from `0` to `100` and allows controlling the quality of the saved image.
+This parameter only affects saving in the JPEG format.

 The following code sample demonstrates how to save the first image in the presentation collection as a JPEG with varying quality:
 ```csharp